 How much can a check cashing place charge to cash checks?

 If you’re talking about a currency exchange, there’s a maximum charge set by law.
-That maximum charge depends on the size of the check you’re cashing.
+That maximum charge depends on the type and amount of the check you’re cashing.
+No matter the amount, a currency exchange will charge a 1.5% fee for public assistance checks.
+Note: These amounts were updated to reflect the new law effective after July 1, 2018.

 Merchants can cash checks, too, but only as a sidelight.
 Specifically, the law says that a merchant’s check cashing must be “incidental to the main business of the merchant.”
 The law defines a merchant as “a person, firm, association, partnership or corporation primarily engaged in the business of selling tangible personal property at retail.”